Ada-Developers-Academy/core-unit-3/learning-another-language/objects.md

 ## Accessing Objects

 We can access the values in objects by using keys.
-Let's learn different ways of accessing values by using this object:
+Let's examine a few different ways of accessing values while using this example object:

 <!-- prettier-ignore-start -->
 ```js